LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

     - Web site style-sheets:

       - External&mdash;in a separate file
       - Embedded&mdash;in a &lt;style&gt; element in an html file
       - Inline&mdash;in a *style* attribute inside an html tag

     - Browser styles-sheets

       - Internal&mdash;defined by the browser developers
       - User Defined&mdash;user preferences

   - <u>Precedence&mdash;the cascade</u>
     (The ones closer to the top win.)
-      1. HTML element's inline styles
+      1. HTML element's *inline* styles
-      2. Browser's internal style-sheet
+        2. HTML page's *embedded* style rules
-      3. Browser's user-defined styles
+        3. Site's *external* style-sheet
-      4. Site's external style-sheet
+        4. Browser's user-defined styles
-      5. HTML page's embedded style rules
+        5. Browser's internal style-sheet

 - ###Example
   `/* Change font and background colors of all paragraphs */